hzi-bifo/SDplots/Docker/ReadMeDocker.md

 	-h        : show help (shows this list)

 *[See section **Output Files** below **SD Plots for Windows** for further specification of the output.]*

+**Stopping the Pipeline**
+If you want to terminate the pipeline, you have two options:
+1. Close the terminal in which the pipeline is running.
+2. More elegant: Open a second terminal, run `$sudo docker ps` and copy the container ID of the execution that you want to stop.
+Then run `$sudo docker stop [CONTAINER ID]`.
+It may take a few seconds befor the container terminates.

 - - -
 ## SD Plots for Windows
 ### I | Requirements